Phlebotamy Technician

 1 Year Growth

-The industry which employs the most Health graduates by share is N/A, followed by N/A. This visualization shows the industries that hire those who major in Health.
+The industry which employs the most Health graduates by share is General medical and surgical hospitals, and specialty (except psychiatric and substance abuse) hospitals, followed by Outpatient care centers.
+This visualization shows the industries that hire those who major in Health.

 View Data